Galser/tfe-selfsigned-with-proxy/README.md

 - At this moment PTFE will do a full start of all internal services, it can take a couple of minutes, refresh the windows from time to time :
 ![Starting dashboard](screenshots/5_starting.png)
   > Note:..Depending on your browser and/or browser settings the starting in the left part of Dashboard - never changes unless you reload the page.
 So force-reload the page after 2-3 minutes.
-- While TFE starting, please access top-right menu with settings, "Console Settings" item.
+- While TFE starting, please access the top-right menu with settings, "Console Settings" item.
 In the opened page, find section *Snapshot & Restore*.
 In the filed **"Snapshot File Destination"** enter : `/tfe-snapshots`.
 Press blue **[Save]** button at the bottom of the page.
-- You can double-check that proxy is used at the section "HTTP Proxy" :
+- You can double-check that proxy is used in the section "HTTP Proxy" :

     ![Proxy](screenshots/proxy-double-check.png)